 About Your Facilitator

-Ted Rees is the author of Dog Day Economy (Roof Books 2022), Thanksgiving: a Poem (Golias Books 2020), and In Brazen Fontanelle Aflame (Timeless, Infinite Light 2018).
+Ted Rees is the author of Hand Me the Limits (Roof Books 2024), Dog Day Economy (Roof Books 2022), Thanksgiving: a Poem (Golias Books 2020), and In Brazen Fontanelle Aflame (Timeless, Infinite Light 2018).
 He is also the author of numerous essays and continues to publish poetry quite actively, with examples appearing on the Other Writings page.

 Ted has facilitated numerous workshops at Temple University, University of the Arts, as well as Philadelphia’s Blue Stoop writing community, and has also led craft sessions at the University of Pennsylvania’s Kelly Writers House.
-He was on the editorial board for Timeless, Infinite Light from 2015- 2017, and became Editor-at-Large for The Elephants in 2018.
-Currently, he co-edits Asterion Projects with Levi Bentley, and has collaborated on editorial projects with David Buuck and others.
+He was on the editorial board for Timeless, Infinite Light from 2015- 2017, and was associate editor for The Elephants for several years as well.
+Currently, he runs the Overflowing Poetry reading series in Philadelphia.

 More Praise for Overflowing Poetry Workshops